 Through the Women of Worth program, Points of Light and L'Oréal Paris recognize, celebrate and support women who make a beautiful difference in their communities.

-Beginning April 29 – June 14, nominate your Woman of Worth and let us celebrate her story!
+Beginning November 4th – November 20th , you can vote for your favorite Woman of Worth and help us celebrate her story!
 You know her.
 She is someone who saw a need in her community and took action.
 She embodies dedication and the spirit of volunteerism.
 She’s a role model and living proof that all women are worth it.

 For exceptional commitment to service, each of the ten honorees will receive a $10,000 grant to donate to her most cherished cause.
-In addition, one honoree selected by an open online vote in November will receive an additional $25,000 grant.
-Each honoree will also receive a trip to New York City in December 2013 to be recognized at a special Awards Event.
+In addition, one honoree selected during the open online vote in will receive an additional $25,000 grant.
+Each honoree will also receive a trip to New York City in December 2013 to be recognized at a special celebration.

 Your Woman of Worth has been an inspiration to her community.
 This is your opportunity to introduce her to the world.